Houston Theft Lawyer

 - Legitimate innocence – We may convince the prosecutor or jury that you, in fact, did not commit the acts in question that have led to your charge.
 This can be done using an established alibi or calling the prosecution’s evidence into question.

 - Your intent – In some cases, we may argue that your entry onto the property was not done with criminal intent.
 This can be done with evidence that you had the consent of the property’s owner to enter the property.

 On the other hand, if you are charged with a theft crime, your defense strategy for challenging such charges will depend on:

 - Ownership or claim to the property – We may argue that you had a reasonable belief that the property in question belonged to you or you have a valid claim to it.

 - Your intent to return property – We may argue that you had the intent to return the property to the owner at the time it was taken, and that you did not have an intent to permanently deprive the alleged victim of the property.

 Why Do You Need a Defense Lawyer?

 If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with a burglary or theft offense, you will need an experienced and successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
-As a former prosecutor in his tenth year of practice, he has handled many burglary and theft cases and will be able to create a strategic defense for your case.
+As a former prosecutor with over ten years in practice, he has handled many burglary and theft cases and will be able to create a strategic defense for your case.
 Call Nathaniel Pitoniak at the Pitoniak Law Firm at (832) 315-6283 for a free consultation today.